LucaScanu/WDI_PROJECT_3/README.md

 ### Technology Spotlight

-    "bcrypt": "^1.0.2",
+    ####"Bcrypt": "^1.0.2",
-    "express-jwt": "^5.1.0",
+    ####"Express-jwt": "^5.1.0",
-    "jsonwebtoken": "^7.2.1",
+    ####"Jsonwebtoken": "^7.2.1",
-We used bcrupt, Express-JWT and jsonwebtoken in our user authentication system
+We used Bcrypt, Express-JWT and Jsonwebtoken in our user authentication system

-Alongside these we used a NODE/EXPRESS back end with angular front end, and a General Assembly gulpfile which helped to streamline our production efforts.
+Alongside these we used a NODE/EXPRESS back end with AngularJS front end, and a General Assembly ####Gulpfile which helped to streamline our production efforts.

 ### Selection mechanism lesson